nitinnageshkulkarni/AI4Science_Papers_Implementations/README.md

-This repository contains implementations of various AI4Science papers and miscellaneous implementations that work on the intersection of AI and scientific computing.
+This repository contains implementations of various AI4Science papers and other miscellaneous implementations that work on the intersection of AI and scientific computing.

 ## About